Sayanbiswas-vit/Sayan_Biswas_OpenSTA_Workshop_Report/README.md

 DAY - 1 :

-OpenSTA Introduction and Basics :
+OpenSTA INTRODUCTION AND BASICS :

 OpenSTA is a gate level static timing verifier.
 As a stand-alone executable it can be used to verify the timing of a design using standard file formats.
 An STA tool takes design, standard cell, constraints as input and perform timing checks on the design.
 ![image](https://user-images.githubusercontent.com/125567197/220551822-db087d61-78cc-407e-8fe4-97856dc0ec3c.png)

-above figure show the typical OpenSTA Network.
+Above figure show the typical OpenSTA Network.

-Inputs of OpenSTA :
+INPUTS OF OpenSTA :

 (1).Netlist - .v file